hashicorp/terraform/website/docs/language/expressions/for.html.md

 ---
 layout: "language"
 page_title: "For Expressions - Configuration Language"
-description: "`for` expressions transform complex input values into complex output values.
+description: "For expressions transform complex input values into complex output values.
 Learn how to filter inputs and how to group results."
 ---

 # `for` Expressions